State and Local Policy Database

 Compliance List All

 • Gap Analysis/Strategic Compliance Plan: New Mexico completed a gap analysis and a strategic compliance plan in 2011 in partnership with the Building Codes Assistance Project.
-The Southwest Energy Efficiency Project (SWEEP) is conducting a field study in 2022 to evaluate the actual building practices in New Mexico and to determine the actual compliance with building codes.
+The Southwest Energy Efficiency Project (SWEEP) conducted a field study in 2022 to evaluate the actual building practices in New Mexico and to determine the actual compliance with building codes.

 • Baseline & Updated Compliance Studies: No studies have been made to evaluate code compliance.